wp161/cicd-localrepo/README.md

-    "is-repo-remote": false,     # If the repo is a remote repo - default is false "is-run-remote": false,      # If the pipeline should run remotely - default is false "repo": null,                # URL to remote repo/ path to local repo - default is null "remote-branch": "main",     # Branch of the remote repo - default is main "server": null,              # Endpoint for the remote CI/CD server - default is null "format": "plain"            # Output format: plain/ json/ yaml - default is plain }
+    "is-repo-remote": false,     # If the repo is a remote repo - default is false "is-run-remote": false,      # If the pipeline should run remotely - default is false "repo": null,                # URL to remote repo/ path to local repo - default is null "branch": "main",            # Branch of the remote repo - default is main "server": null,              # Endpoint for the remote CI/CD server - default is null "format": "plain"            # Output format: plain/ json/ yaml - default is plain }